 - Learning the concepts is more important than learning the syntax

 - Building projects and sharing them is what you'll do in an actual data science role, and learning this way will give you a head start

-The key is to learn the basics, and start answering some of the questions you came up with in the past few weeks as you learn.
-This will help you solidify your learning, and start building a portfolio.
+The key is to learn the basics and start answering some of the questions you came up with over the past few weeks browsing articles.

 As you're building projects, remember that: